halilg/openHLT/test/README.txt

-This directory contains files used to test openHLT.
+This directory contains files used for testing openHLT.